 Look at the chart above.
 People spend on average of 06:30 hours online every day.
 From one side it means 6:30 hours less time to engage them offline but from the other, we have 06:30 hours of opportunities to be in front of their eyes.

 When we think of online time spend the first thing that comes to mind is Social Media.

 Social Media Stats

 From 6:30 hours spent online 2:24 hours is spent on Social Media platforms.
 That’s why in our digital marketing strategies we rely on Social Media platforms.

-From the map above you can see that 82% of North America population aged 13+ are active Users of Social Media.
+From the map above you can see that 82% of the North American population aged 13+ are active Users of Social Media.
 It is 20% more than in Western Europe.
 Americans love social media.

 According to Hootsuite data average time spent on Social Media in 2019 was 2:24 hours.
 This means time spent on social media accounts for almost half of the overall time spent online.